Table of Contents

 Once done, I could add a secondary Network Interface Card to each of my Cloud Servers to make them able to connect to the LAN Virtual Switch:

-I’ve also set up the required inbound and outbound NAT rule so that each server could still be able to be accessed and access the internet, while being protected by incoming connections at the same time (see Inbound NAT and Outbound NAT paragraphs below); after doing all that I could finally disable (or remove) the default Network Interface Card pointing to the WAN network on all of the Cloud Servers to ensure that they couldn’t be directly accessed from the public internet anymore.
+I’ve also set up the required inbound NAT and outbound NAT rules so that each server could still be able to access the internet, while being protected by incoming connections at the same time (see this post for further details); after doing all that I could finally disable (or remove) the default Network Interface Card pointing to the WAN network on all of the Cloud Servers to ensure that they couldn’t be directly accessed from the public internet anymore.